Troy Murray: Broadcasting career

 Murray announced he was diagnosed with cancer on August 9, 2021, but continued to broadcast albeit with a diminished workload.

-In August 2022, the Blackhawks announced Murray and Patrick Sharp together succeeded Eddie Olczyk as the team's TV color commentator.
-However, Murray was replaced by Darren Pang before the 2023 season as the team's TV color commentator.
-Murray moved back to the radio booth to provide color commentary.
+In August 2022, the Blackhawks announced Murray and Patrick Sharp together succeeded Eddie Olczyk as the team's TV colour commentator.
+However, Murray was replaced by Darren Pang before the 2023 season as the team's TV colour commentator.
+Murray moved back to the radio booth to provide colour commentary.